Where to Score the Best Waves Along the North Shore of the Banderas Bay

-If you are fair skinned, consider a surf hat.
+If you are fair-skinned, consider a surf hat.
 The midday, summertime sun is no joke.
 If you are planning on putting in some hours it would be a good idea to wear a hat.
-The days that I go surfing I want to put in as many hours as possible.
-Its hard to reapply sunscreen while you are wet and sweating.
-The surf hat is a great option.
+On the days that I go surfing I want to put in as many hours as possible.
+It’s hard to reapply sunscreen while you are wet and sweating.
+A surf hat is a great option.
 Look at all the old, lifelong surfers that you know.
 There are people who take care of their skin and there are those who get skin cancer.

 In the summer, it is really hot and the sun is really strong.
 If you are going to be surfing long sessions multiple times a day, you need to protect yourself from the sun.
 I find it easier to put on a long sleeve wetsuit jacket than it is to apply sunscreen to my own back.
 A long sleeve rash guard would be perfect in the summer because the breeze across the wet rash guard helps keep you cool.

 In the winter months, the water gets cool.
 It’s nothing like Santa Cruz winters but it’s nice to have a little warmth.
-I remember staying at a hostel in January that didn’t have blankets but just a sheet.
-I woke up freezing at 6 am and the last thing I wanted to do was get into the water because I didn’t have a wetsuit jacket.
+The winter season of 2020/2021 has been unusually cold.
+The water temperature was in the mid-60s Fahrenheit which feels cold when it’s overcast, rainy and the sun is just barely coming up.
+I have had a number of sessions that surprised me because everyone in the lineup was wearing full suits.
 In addition to a little warmth, a wetsuit jacket offers protection from the sun as well.